MicrosoftDocs/quantum-docs/articles/optimization-overview-key-concepts.md

 ## Optimization landscapes

 Together, the search space and the cost function are often referred to as an optimization landscape.
-In the case of a problem that involves two continuous variables, the analogy to a landscape is quite direct.
+In the case of a problem that involves two continuous variables, the analogy to a landscape is direct.

 Let's explore a few different optimization landscapes and see which are good candidates for Azure Quantum optimization.